Ellior2/Ellior2.github.io/_posts/2017-04-29-Asking-Questions-To-Guide-Exploration.md

 1) For all replicates, how does protein expression change from Day 3 to Day 5?
 What are some of the most differentially expressed proteins?

 2) What happens at Day 9?
-What are differences between Silos at Day 9?
+What are the differences between silos at Day 9?

 Here I compared Sample 27 (Silo 2-23C at Day 9) with 32 (Silo 9-29C at Day 9).
 See [table](https://github.com/RobertsLab/project-pacific.oyster-larvae/blob/master/DDA_2016/Qspec27.32DiffProteins_annotated.tabular)

-3) Why does Silo 9 move up Axis 2 by Day 9?
+3) Why does Silo 9-29C move up Axis 2 by Day 9?
 What are differentially expressed proteins between Silo 3 and Silo 9 on Day 11 and 13?

-4) Why does Silo 2 move right on Axis 1 on Day 11 and 13 when the biological replicate Silo 3 does not?
+4) Why does Silo 2-23C move right on Axis 1 on Day 11 and 13 when the biological replicate Silo 3-23C does not?